nallen05/old-norse/bifrost/README.md

 Key features:
  - Two-way mapping between s-expressions & raw ASCII escape sequences
- - Low-level logic for XTERM mouse event tracking (this isn't officially part of the official ANSI standard but is widely adopted as defacto standard supported by most modern terminal emulators)
+ - Low-level logic for XTERM mouse event tracking
- - Low-level logic for defining clickable/hoverable regions of the screen (CBOXES)
+ - Low-level logic for defining clickable/hoverable regions of the screen (cboxes)
  - Raw IO handling for faster communication with the terminal
  - Debugging modes to troubleshoot terminal UI (TUI) applications within SLIME/EMACS REPL

+Requirements
+- Unix-like terminal emulator that implements standard TTY interface (xterm, gnome-terminal, iTerm2, Mac OS X Terminal, TTYD, etc.)
+  - To use mouse tracking features, the terminal must support XTERM mouse tracking protocol.
+(This isn't officially part of the official ANSI standard but is widely adopted as defacto standard & supported by most modern terminal emulators.)
+  - If the terminal doesn't support SGR mode, grid size will be limited.
+(This may manifest as click regions not working past a certain quadrant of the screen, not a display issue.)
-Bifrost is implementation-dependent on SBCL.
+- Bifrost is implementation-dependent on SBCL.

 # Quick start playbook